|Michael Bluejay's||Home | Updates | Site Index | Contact|

-Even if the energy to produce the energy were relevant—which it is not—Chris Goodall (see above) says that you'd add another 15% to the carbon total to account for the production of the gas.
-In our example, you'd be adding it to both sides (i.e., into both the car and the tractor), so that couldn't be less relevant.
+Even if the amount of energy needed to produce the energy were relevant?which it is not?Chris Goodall (see above) says that you'd add another 15% to the carbon total to account for the production of the gas.
+And again, if you did that, you'd have to add it both sides (i.e., into both the car and the tractor), so it couldn't be less relevant.

 I'm just flabbergasted at how far people will go to miss the point.
 Yes, the comparison assumes that all else is equal because that's the whole point of the comparison!
 Once you change the variables then you're comparing something completely different.
 If we want to compare the energy used by for traveling a given distance by different methods then that is what we're comparing.
 We're not trying to measure every trip that every person takes, that's completely irrelevant.
 We're simply making a single, interesting, trip vs. trip comparison.
 That's it.

 What about it?
-Eighty percent of beef raised in the U.S. is grain-fed, not grass-fed.
+97% of beef raised in the U.S. is grain-fed, not grass-fed.
 If you're eating beef, you're almost certainly eating grain-fed beef.
-Even if you're not it makes little difference, because the fact that all the 20% grass-fed beef is spoken for is what forces industry to go grain-fed for the other 80%.
-Fewer grass-fed cattle can be supported on that same pasture as grain-fed, which is why most beef is grain-fed.
+Even if you're not it makes little difference, because it's not possible to raise all our beef grass-fed, because there's not nearly enough land.
 If we shift to grass-fed then beef gets more expensive and there's less of it produced.
 There is simply not enough land to support America's beef addiction by grazing cattle, even at higher prices.

 As for raising cattle on land unsuitable for growing crops, again, there isn't nearly enough land available.
 If you suggested otherwise, you simply have no idea how staggering America's beef consumption really is.